Iso-Kilo/Sonic-1-J2ME-Decompilation/README.md

 # Directories and Folders
 * Part 1 - the first three zones of the game
-* Part 2 - the latter three zones of the game (Not yet obtained)
+* Part 2 - the latter three zones of the game

 * Art
     * All PNG assets used by the program